GabrielLeandroBS/saaseed/README.md

 - Expected behavior
 - Screenshots if applicable

+## ⚠️ Development Status

+This project is **actively in development**.
+While it provides a solid foundation for building micro SaaS applications, please note:

+- 🔄 Features may be added, removed, or changed
+- 🐛 Some features may have bugs or incomplete implementations
+- 📚 Documentation may be incomplete
+- 🔧 Breaking changes may occur in future versions

+We recommend:

+- ⭐ Star the repository to stay updated
+- 🐛 Report bugs and issues
+- 💡 Suggest features and improvements
+- 🤝 Contribute to make it better

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+**Built with ❤️ for the micro SaaS community**